tetra-1/Resizer-WindowerV4/README.md

 # Resizer
 Resizer is an addon for the FFXI Windower v4 client which allows you to change your character's size, or height.

-## Why Resizer?
-When you created your character you were given the choice between three sizes: small, medium, and large.
-Up until now this choice has been permanent.
-Square has not implemented a 'fantasia' feature (yet), and no addon that I've found has supported modifying your appearance in this way.
-If you were like me and weren't satisfied with the height you chose all those months, years, or even decades ago, you just had to live with it.
-Resizer is my solution to this problem.

 ## Example
 (I'll take some pictures later or something)